Oakland, California | 5 Things To Do In This Bay Area City!

 Book the best rates for your Oakland hotel with cancellation policy!

 Things To Do In Oakland #2 – Eat Eat Eat Eat Eat

 Whenever I’m in the Bay Area, I sneak in a quick visit to Oakland to eat.
 I’m pretty obsessed with some of the restaurants in the area.
 I love the young entrepreneurial chefs who have opened places around town.

-Here are a few of my favorites and recommendations:
+Here are a few of my favourites and recommendations:

 After spending some time in the Basque region in Spain, I became obsessed with pintxos and Basque food.
 Duende gives you a taste of Spain.
 I actually just went to their “Bodega” next door and grabbed a tortilla or Spanish omelet and a cortado.
 The bodega is also a market and wine bar.